Wendy M. Grossman: Writer and editor

-In 1987, she founded the magazine The Skeptic in the United Kingdom and edited it for two years, resuming the editorship from 1999 to 2001.
+In 1987, she founded the magazine The Skeptic in the United Kingdom, which she edited for some time.
 As founder and editor, she has appeared on numerous UK TV and radio programmes.
 Her credits since 1990 include work for Scientific American, The Guardian, and the Daily Telegraph, as well as New Scientist, Wired and Wired News, and The Inquirer for which she wrote a regular weekly net.wars column.
 That column continues in NewsWireless and on her own site every Friday.
 She was a columnist for Internet Today from July 1996 until it closed in April 1997, and together with Dominic Young ran the Fleet Street Forum on CompuServe UK in the mid-1990s.

 She edited an anthology of interviews with leading computer industry figures taken from the pages of the British computer magazine Personal Computer World.
 Entitled Remembering the Future, it was published in January 1997 by Springer Verlag.
 Her 1998 book net.wars was one of the first to have its full text published on the Web.

 She was a member of an external board that advised Edinburgh University on the creation of the Intellectual Property and Law Centre.

 She sits on the executive committee of the Association of British Science Writers and the Advisory Councils of the Open Rights Group and Privacy International.

 In February 2011 Grossman was elected as a Fellow of the Committee for Skeptical Inquiry.

 Folk singer

 Grossman was a full-time folk singer from 1975 to 1983 and her folk album Roseville Fair was released in 1980.
 She also played on Archie Fisher's 1976 LP The Man With a Rhyme.

 She was president of the Cornell Folk Song Club, the oldest university-affiliated, student-run folk song club in the US, from 1973 to 1975.

+In 2024, Grossman released a 13-track album The Last Trip Home through Riverlark Music.
+Described as "a mixed-up baker's dozen", it includes instrumentals plus ballads traditional and contemporary.